-How to Apply to USU Clinical Psychology
+How to Apply to USUHS Clinical Psychology

 Applying to the USU program is a multi-step process that has two primary parts.
 You must gain acceptance to the graduate program itself, and you must qualify for appointment as an officer in the Navy Medical Services Corps (MSC).
 There are also additional requirements for current active duty applicants.

 Typically, the graduate school application comes first.
 Successful applicants will then receive a conditional acceptance as they embark on the Navy qualification process.
 Once they complete all the steps required for commissioning in the Navy Medical Service Corps, they will then be granted full acceptance to the graduate program.

 The application process can be confusing!
 For additional assistance at any time, please contact Dr. John Ralph, (National Director for Navy Psychology Training Programs) at firstname.lastname@example.org.